Styles & Forms: 1860 - 1990

 - Modern Movement: 1930–1970

 - Architectural Forms

 Derived from the architecture of Frank Lloyd Wright during his “Usonian” period, the Wrightian style can be found in limited quantities in the Pacific Northwest.
 While Wright himself only produced a handful of properties in Washington State, several of his students from the Taliesin Fellowship (Wright’s school of architecture) migrated to the Seattle area during the 1950s, bringing with them Wright’s unique style of architecture.
-Students who migrated to Washington State include: Ted Bower, John Ottenheimer, Milton Stricker, Stephen Swenburne, James Zervas, Linda Sohlberg, Ralph L. Smith.
+Students who migrated to Washington State include: Ted Bower, John Ottenheimer, Milton Stricker, Stephen Swenburne, James Zervas, Linda Sohlberg, and Ralph L. Smith.
 Others such as Clifford Dobson were inspired by the Wrightian ideals and created their own interpretations of the style.